Political Science Research Guide

 Legal research collection of current and historical materials, including full-text law journals and texts; U.S. laws, regulations, cases and Congressional materials; international treaties and constitutions, foreign and comparative law materials, United Nations and League of Nations publications.

-Legal Collection
+Legal Collection (EBSCO)

 Centered on the discipline of law and legal topics, Legal Collection is a collection of scholarly peer-reviewed publications including law journals, documents, and case studies.
-Legal Collection offers full text for more than 260 of the world's best law journals.
+Legal Collection offers full text for the world's best law journals.
 This database provides information centered on the discipline of law and legal topics such as criminal justice, international law, federal law, organized crime, medical, labor & human resource law, ethics, the environment and much more.

 ProQuest Search